 Data Preparation and Wrangling Best Practices – Part 1

 Talend Data Preparation Cloud is a self-service application that enables information workers to cut hours out of their workday by simplifying and expediting the time-consuming process of preparing data for analysis or other data-driven tasks.
-If you are brand new to data preparation, take some time to go through my earlier blog An Introduction to Data Preparation to get the basics and learn a little bit about how it can come in handy as a self-service data preparation tool.
+If you are brand new to data preparation, take some time to go through my earlier blog An Introduction to Data Preparation or What Is Data Preparation? to get the basics and learn a little bit about how it can come in handy as a self-service data preparation tool.
 In this blog, I want to highlight some best practices that I’ve come across as I've worked with Talend Data Preparation.
-So, without further delay lets jump into the topic.
+So, without further delay let's jump into the topic.

 Data Preparation Best Practice 1 – Folder Naming Convention